 4. Combine the above into a new paraphrased paragraph, using your own words.

 Practicing good research skills means that last minute crush to get the paper finished doesn't have to be so stressful.
-The Library has created a series of interactive tutorials to help you identify plagiarism and avoid it.
+Learn some great tips with the UC San Diego Library's brochure, Tips for Avoiding Plagiarism.